millanp95/DeLUCS/README.md

 # Start training
 python TrainCluster.py --data_path ~/scratch/data/train.p --load_data True
-# --data_path: Path of your training data.
+# --data_path: Path of the decompressed training data.
 # --load_features: True if the training features are precomputed.
  ```
  For monitoring the status of your job you can run: